ken-bimmel/jedi-on-tauntauns/rules/rules.md

 | ----------------- | ---- | --------------------------------------------------------------------------------------------------------------------------- |
 | Fearsome Strength | N/A  | When you make an Athleticism check based on strength, each Destiny Point you spend increases your result by 2 instead of 1. |

-Now that Alex and their GM have decided on the Stat boost and Feat from being a Wookie, it is up to Alex to decide how to spend their 14 IP to complete building Nyysh.
+Now that Alex and their GM have decided on the Stat boost and Feat from being a Wookie, it is up to Alex to decide how to spend their 14 IP to complet building Nyysh.

 Since Alex wants Nyysh to be a very competent fighter they spend 6 of those points to increase Nyysh's Fight Stat to a d20.
 This requires them to spend 4 points to reach d12 (d4 -> d6, d6 -> d8, d8 -> d10, and d10 ->d12) and 2 points to reach d20 (d12 -> d20).